São Paulo Sevens

-São Paulo Sevens is an annual women's Rugby sevens tournament, and one of five stops on the IRB Women's Sevens World Series.
+São Paulo Sevens was an annual women's Rugby sevens tournament, and one of five stops on the IRB Women's Sevens World Series.
 São Paulo joined in the second year of the Series.

 Cup winners

 2014

 The 2014 edition of the tournament took place at Arena Barueri, São Paulo on 21–22 February 2014.
 A total of twelve teams competed: The eight "core" teams, and four invited teams.